BCoop123/Data-Cleaning-Project/README.md

 6. Presentation of the project – Final exam day. ( the ppt presentation) The client will be present.
 Evaluation of the work (peer review as well as one from the client)

-Project Descriptions

-Company A is a stainless-steel manufacturing company.
-The company has one plant in north America with several production lines that produce stainless steel in many different forms.
-The two projects described below are geared towards improving two of their many business processes.
-For each of these projects, the goal is to design and build a simple Python application for collecting and preprocessing (cleaning, preparing, etc.) the data for future data analytics work.

-## Project 1
+## Project

-Project 1 relates to the collection of production flaws, etc. that may be observed from three possible sources:
+This project elates to the collection of production flaws, etc. that may be observed from three possible sources:

 1. An automated system that identifies flaws in production,
 2. Flaws identified by employees that oversee/man the production lines or